bernedom/bernedom.github.io/_posts/2019-01-22-a-good-product-vision.md

 What John Deere did with their vision, was to take the focus away from the product and focus it on their users.
 By doing so they changed the topic from what they wanted to build (a fully automated tractor connected to the cloud) to what problem they wanted to solve: "helping farmers to process the information in their very complex environment better to make better decisions, yielding in better farming output."

-The vision also shifts of what John Deeres defines as their product.
+The vision also shifts of what John Deere defines as their product.
 It is no longer only a fancy tractor but an end-to-end solution from processing information up to the autonomous tractor and various appliances on the field. **A good vision is shaping and defining the product, not the other way around.** The vision becomes even more powerful by highlighting what is not obvious but focusing on things behind the immediate horizon.
 Thinking of "John Deere" as tractors is obvious.
 Thinking of "John Deere" as a data provider is not.
 The obvious is often just a fancy way to say "we are here" while the not-so-obvious is a statement of "we want to go there".

 # Commit to the vision